proverma/arrow/docs/arrow_cookbook/arrow_in-depth.rst

  arrow mocha-bdd.js --engine=mocha --browser=phantomjs --page=http://serach.yahoo.com (For globally installed Arrow)
  ./node_modules/.bin/arrow mocha-bdd.js --engine=mocha --browser=phantomjs --page=http://serach.yahoo.com (For locally installed Arrow)

+We can see that you just need to focus on how to implement test cases itself but no need to worry how to test it in server/client side,arrow will take care of it and set up test environment for you.

-Then if you have a test case written in tdd way,like:
+Suppose you have a test case written in tdd way and you want to use chai as assertion :

 ::